Variability of mesoscopic mechanical disorder in disordered solids: Computer glass models

 {\textbf{Polydisperse soft spheres}}.--- This model consists of particles of random effective sizes that are distributed and chosen in the same way as done for the Sticky spheres (polydisperse) model described above.
-Pairs of particles interact via an inverse-power-law (IPL) pairwise potential $\varphi_{\mbox{ IPL}}\!\sim\!r^{-10}$ ($r$ is the interparticle separation), truncated and smoothed as explained in e.g.~Ref.~\cite{boring_paper}.
-Equilibrium states were obtaining using the Swap Monte Carlo Method~\cite{LB_swap_prx}, which allows one to obtain very deeply supercooled states.
-For systems with rescaled parent temperature $T_{\rm p}\!\ge\!0.59\Tx$, we generated $n\!=\!2000$ glasses per $T_{\rm p}$, of $N\!=\!16000$ particles; however, due to the viscous slow-down of dynamics intrinsic to glass-formers, we generated $n\!=\!10000$ uncorrelated glasses of $N\!=\!2000$ for $T_{\rm p}\!<\!0.59\Tx$.
+Pairs of particles interact via an inverse-power-law (IPL) pairwise potential $\varphi_{\mbox{ IPL}}\!\sim\!r^{-10}$ ($r$ is the interparticle separation), truncated and smoothed as explained in e.g.~\cite{boring_paper}.
+Equilibrium states were obtained using the Swap Monte Carlo Method~\cite{LB_swap_prx}, which allows one to obtain very deeply supercooled states.
 The number density was fixed at $N/V\!=\!0.58\lambdabar^{-3}$ for all systems.
 This model was studied extensively in~\cite{boring_paper,pinching_pnas} where further details can be found, including an explanation about how the polydisperisty is chosen, and how disorder-realization-induced finite-size effects are handled.\\

 {\textbf{Hertzian elastic spheres}}.--- The Hertzian elastic spheres model is a $50\!:\!50$ binary mixture of small and large soft, linear-elastic spheres interacting via the Hertzian interaction law~\cite{landau1964theory}.
-We simulate $n\!=\!10000$ systems of $N\!=\!4000$ particles for all $T_{\rm p}$'s at a fixed number density $N/V\!=\!0.9386\lambdabar^{-3}$, where $\lambdabar$ denotes the diameter of the small particles.
+The simulations are performed at a fixed number density $N/V\!=\!0.9386\lambdabar^{-3}$, where $\lambdabar$ denotes the diameter of the small particles.
 For this number density, and for glasses of high $T_{\rm p}$'s, the typical ratio of the pressure to bulk modulus is $p/K\!\approx\!0.17$.
-Information about the parameters employed and further details can be found in Ref.~\cite{modes_prl_2020}.\\
+Information about the parameters employed and further details can be found in~\cite{modes_prl_2020}.\\

 {\textbf{Kob-Anderesen binary Lennard-Jones}}.---This model is probably the most thouroughly studied computer glass-former~\cite{kablj2_mct_test}.
 This canonical glass-former is a binary mixture of $80\%$ type A (`large') particles, to $20\%$ type B (`small') particles, which interact via the standard 12-6 Lennard-Jones potential.
-The potential was truncated smoothly up to the first derivative, following Ref.~\cite{sri_nat_comm_2017}.
-The system size chosen is $N\!=\!3000$ and the number density is set to $N/V\!=\!1.2$ in all ensembles.
-A minimum of $n\!=\!8970$ independent glasses per $T_{\rm p}$ were used to estimate $\chi$.\\
+The potential was truncated smoothly up to the first derivative~\cite{sri_nat_comm_2017}.\\